 Anthem Blue Cross Blue Shield Addiction Coverage

-In the past, getting help for an addiction was usually very expensive.
+In the past, getting help for addiction was usually very expensive.
 The out of pocket costs as well as the aftercare prices were considerably high.
-Not to mention the price of any medicine you might need if there are co occurring disorders.
+Not to mention the price of any medicine you might need if there are co-occurring disorders.
 Fortunately, with the passing of the Affordable Care Act, insurances now recognize addiction as a disease.
 Therefore, because it is a disease, it must receive the same coverage as any other illness.
 This means it is possible for those who have insurance to receive at least some coverage when attending addiction treatment.
-For example, Anthem Blue Cross Blue Shield covers addiction services in the Athens, GA area.
-This can provide a tremendous help for those who need financial assistance during a very difficult time.
+For example, Anthem Blue Cross Blue Shield covers addiction services in Georgia.
+This can provide tremendous help for those who need financial assistance during a very difficult time.
 If you have an addiction and want to recover, call 706-480-8733 today to speak to an addiction specialist.
-There is hope for those living in Athens, GA.
+There is hope for those living in Georgia.

 Anthem Blue Cross Blue Shield operates in Georgia and provides coverage for those who need substance abuse treatment.
 In most cases, they offer a plan on their tier system.
 These indicate the level of coverage someone will receive based on the metallic level: bronze, silver, and gold.
 The specific plan that works well with addiction is the Anthem Pathway Guided Access HMO.
 With this plan, you will receive general coverage on outpatient treatment or inpatient hospitalization.
 However, it is subject to your deductible and co insurance.
 Most notably, their metallic tier system applies to this plan, as it comes in a bronze, silver, or gold.
 In general, a plan with a higher premium will cover more than a plan with a low premium.
 It is up to you to determine your financial situation and determine what is best for you.